HL7/US-Core/source/pages/all-meds.md

 #### Pharmacy FHIR Resources
 {:.no_toc}

 The FHIR specification defines 5 FHIR pharmacy resources concerned with the ordering, dispensing, administration and recording of medications.
-Note that as stated above, this IG uses *only* Medication and MedicationRequest to access a patient's medications:
+This guide provides guidance for accessing a patient's medications using the following 2 resources:

   - [Medication]\:  Represents the medication itself
   - [MedicationRequest]\: Represents an authorization to dispense and administer a medication (aka prescription or order).

+The following 3 resources are introduced here to provide background and  define the relationships between the pharmacy resources.
+This guide does *not* use them for accessing a patient's medications:

-- [MedicationDispense]\: Represents a response to a prescription - provision of a supply of a medication. **Not used for accessing a patient's medications**
+  - [MedicationDispense]\: Represents a response to a prescription - provision of a supply of a medication.
-- [MedicationAdministration]\: Represents the consumption or administration of a medication. **Not used for accessing a patient's medications**
+  - [MedicationAdministration]\: Represents the consumption or administration of a medication.
-- [MedicationStatement]\: Represents the record for past present and future medications use. **Not used for accessing a patient's medications**
+  - [MedicationStatement]\: Represents the record for past present and future medications use.

 Details about each resource can be found in the FHIR specification.
 A general discussion regarding the interaction between these resources is described in the FHIR [Medications Module] and the [Guide to Resources] Sections.